Singularities of Ricci flow and diffeomorphisms

+Fix $(M,g,f)$.
+We are given a diffeomorphism from a large compact set in $M$ to a second weighted space. \begin{itemize} \item The pull-back metric and weight are $g+h$ and $\e^{-f-k}$. \item $h$ and $k$ are small on the compact set. \end{itemize} Composing with a diffeomorphism on $M$ gives a different $h$ and $k$.
+We want to mod out by this group action, by choosing a diffeomorphism so that the new $h$ is orthogonal to the group action.
+This is gauge fixing.

 One of the most interesting results of transformation groups is the existence of slices.
-A slice for the action of a group on a manifold is a submanifold which is transverse to the orbits near a given point.{\footnote{If the group is compact and Lie and the space is completely regular, Mostow proved, as a generalization of works of Gleason, Koszul, Montgomery, Yang and others, that there is a slice through every point.
-If the group is not compact but Lie and if the space is a Cartan space, then Palais proves the same result.}} Ebin and Palais proved the existence of a slice for the infinite dimensional diffeomorphism group of a {\emph{compact}} manifold acting on the space of all Riemannian metrics.
+A slice for the action of a group on a manifold is a submanifold which is transverse to the orbits.{\footnote{If the group is compact and Lie and the space is completely regular, Mostow proved, as a generalization of works of Gleason, Koszul, Montgomery, Yang and others, that there is a slice through every point.
+If the group is not compact but Lie and if the space is a Cartan space, then Palais proves the same result.}} Ebin and Palais proved the existence of a slice for the diffeomorphism group of a {\emph{compact}} manifold acting on the space of all Riemannian metrics.